-Kirti Narsai is a professional PhD candidate with the Utrecht WHO Collaborating Centre.
+Kirti Narsai is a professional PhD candidate with the Utrecht Centre for Pharmaceutical Policy and Regulation.
 She has been working in the healthcare industry since 1997, based in South Africa.
 Currently, she is employed at Johnson & Johnson as Senior Director, Government Affairs & Policy for Sub-Saharan Africa.
 Previously, she has also worked at the trade association for Pharmaceuticals in South Africa.

 Kirti holds a Bachelor’s degree in Pharmacy and a Masters degree in Pharmaceutics from the North West University in South Africa.
 She also holds an MBA from the Gordon Institute of Business Science, University of Pretoria, South Africa.